seud0nym/tch-gui-unhide/wifi-booster/README.md

 1. You must reserve a static lease for the "Booster" device if the IP address falls within your DHCP range.
 2. Disable the Back-haul SSID, unless you have a "real" Telstra Smart Wi-Fi Booster.
 It is only used for wireless back-haul, and these scripts configure wired back-haul only.

+### Booster Device (Agent) SSIDs Not Updated
+If the booster device does not acquire the either or both of the SSIDs, disable and then re-enable the Agent on the booster device.
+This normally resolves the issue within a minute.

 ### Notes
 1. After running the script, you can move the cable from the LAN port to the WAN port if you wish.
 This is not mandatory, as when the device is running in bridged mode, all 5 ports are effectively LAN ports.
 2. A reboot is recommended after running the script.
 (The script will automatically reboot the device unless you specify otherwise.)